 There are various recreational activities on the grounds at Seabeck.
 They are available to all guests on a first come, first serve basis.
 We hope that your stay at Seabeck allows you to feel safe and relaxed.
 Spend time with others, be alone, exercise, enjoy the outdoors, take naps....whatever you need for yourself.

-Built in 2015, this tree house is wheelchair accessible.
+Built in 2015.
+This tree house is wheelchair accessible.
 Although the deck is just a little under 10 feet from the ground, the land around it makes you feel way up in the air.
 They left the branches hanging down so it really seems like you climbed way up in a cedar tree.
-This new addition will be enjoyed by many generations to come.
+This tree house will be enjoyed by many generations to come.
 Thanks to Camp Seabeck's Morris Family for all their hard work and donated materials.